-In 1989, the East German band Karat had it all: black leather blazers, feathered mullets and gold records, some even across the border in West Germany.
+In 1989, the East German band Karat had it all: black leather blazers, feathered mullets and gold records that even made it across the border to West Germany.

-Then suddenly, everything changed for socialist East Germany, officially known as the German Democratic Republic.
+Then suddenly, everything changed for socialist East Germany, officially known as the German Democratic Republic (GDR).
 Massive protests brought down the Berlin Wall, along with the GDR regime.

 Within a year, there was just one unified Germany — and in it, no one wanted to listen to Karat, according to the band’s guitarist Bernd Römer.